mathew-kurian/Scribe.js/README.md

 scribe.addLogger('low', true, true, 'grey');

 // Express.js
+// WARNING: ExpressJS must be installed for this to work
+// You also need to start an ExpressJS server in order for
+// this to work.
 // --------------
 app.use(scribe.express.logger(function(req, res){         // Express.js access log
     return true;                                          // Filter out any Express messages }));

 // Control Panel
+// WARNING: ExpressJS must be installed for this to work
+// You also need to start an ExpressJS server in order for
+// this to work.
 // --------------
 app.get('/log', scribe.express.controlPanel());           // Enable web control panel